kbob6980/it_cybersecurity_study_resources/README.md

-# Curated list of study materials I've used and recommend.
-This list will feature books, courses, fun website etc. WIP !!!
+# Curated list of study resources I've used and recommend.
+WIP !!!
-The list is sorted by relevant topic.
+This list features books, courses, YouTube videos fun website etc. The list is sorted by relevant topic.
 I'll try to add corresponding emojis to make it simple to see what is a free resource, paid resource, resource type and whatever QoA I'll come up with :)

 ## Cybersecurity 🔐
 * 🆓📝 [**Junior Cybersecurity Analyst Career Path by Cisco**](https://www.netacad.com/career-paths/cybersecurity?courseLang=en-US) \